Picture this: you walk into your utility room and water is all over the floor.

 Choosing the best condensate pump involves making sure that it is powerful enough for your system with the right horsepower and flow rate.
 Homeowners should also make sure that it has safety features to prevent water damage.
 Below are a few key considerations when looking for the best condensate pump.

-This measurement is critical in determining how much water can the pump remove per minute or per hour.
-To determine this number, each unit comes with a pre-determined or pre-tested discharge rate.
+This measurement is critical in determining how much water can the pump remove per hour.
+To determine this number, each unit comes with a pre-tested discharge rate.

 Its a smart move to buy a condensate pump with a safety switch.
 This special switch is connected to the furnace or A/C so that it will turn it off automatically if the condensate pump fails or overflows.
 These low voltage wires can also be connected to a water alarm instead if you prefer.